-This level of overworking appears to affect mental health, as the survey also revealed that 44 per cent either sometimes – or always – experience burnout, according to The Digital Detox survey by Just Eat for Business.
+This overworking appears to affect employee mental health, as the survey also revealed that 44 per cent either sometimes – or always – experience burnout, according to The Digital Detox survey by Just Eat for Business.

-There appears to be a correlation between those who skip breaks and those who feel burnt out, with 73% of workers who report feeling burnout also admitting they don’t take a break until lunch, while 46% don’t stop looking at their screen until the end of the working day.
+There appears to be a link between those who skip breaks and those who feel burnt out, with 73 per cent of those who report feeling burnout also admitting they don’t take a break until lunch, while 46 per cent don’t stop looking at their screen until the end of the working day.

-Asked about excessive screen time, Dr Anneli Gascoyne, Associate Professor in Occupational Psychology at Goldsmiths University, said: “When we’re focusing our attention on our screens, we’re using physical and psychological resources (including energy, motivation and concentration) even if we don’t realise it.
+Asked about excessive screen time, Dr Anneli Gascoyne, Associate Professor in Occupational Psychology at Goldsmiths University, said: “When we’re focusing our attention on our screens, we’re using physical and psychological resources, even if we don’t realise it.
 Like batteries, these resources aren’t in limitless supply, and need to be recharged.

 “Yet, we often find ourselves taking breaks from our computer screens by scrolling on another screen, via our phones, and then in the evening we take a break from our phones by watching telly – or perhaps attempting both at the same time!

 “These aren’t the restorative activities we might think they are.
 They might feel pretty mindless, but they’re still hooking our attention.
 And we then find that, when we put our head on the pillow at night, all the concerns and ideas of the day start to flood into our awareness, when we should be sleeping.”